 It’s important that you avoid jumping to conclusions when someone you know doesn’t take care of their personal hygiene anymore.
 This often occurs when someone seems to or says they have trouble sleeping.
 You should speak honestly about the issues you’ve noticed when you suspect a spouse, child or close loved one is struggling with substance abuse.
 In the case of a friend or colleague, you should give them non-judgmental support without necessarily addressing your concerns directly if you don’t feel comfortable or feel the person would take offense.

 Often, sleep problems associated with substance withdrawal resolve after a few weeks.
 During the recovery process, health care providers can recommend medications to address side effects such as insomnia and promote healthy sleep patterns, typically leading to improved hygiene.
 Effective non-drug treatments for insomnia include mindfulness meditation, cognitive behavioral therapy, biofeedback, muscle relaxation therapy and over-the-counter supplements such as melatonin.
-If someone in your life is struggling with poor hygiene and insomnia, reach out to FHE Health for access to resources and support today.
+If someone in your life is struggling with poor hygiene and insomnia, or are showing other signs of addiction, reach out to FHE Health for access to resources and support today.